First-person shooter: Origins: 1970s–1980s

 A slightly more sophisticated first-person shooting mainframe game was Panther (1975), a tank simulator for the PLATO system.
-Atari's first-person tank shooter arcade video game Battlezone (1980) was released for arcades and presented using a vector graphics display, with the game designed by Ed Rotberg.
+Atari's first-person tank shooter arcade video game Battlezone (1980), modeled closely after PLATO Panther, was released for arcades and presented using a vector graphics display, with the game designed by Ed Rotberg.
 It is considered to be the first successful first-person shooter video game, making it a milestone for the genre.
 It was primarily inspired by Atari's top-down arcade shooter game Tank (1974).
 The original arcade cabinet also employed a periscope viewfinder similar to submarine shooting arcade games such as Midway's video game Sea Wolf (1976) and Sega's electro-mechanical game Periscope (1966).
 Battlezone became the first successful mass-market game featuring a first-person viewpoint and wireframe 3D graphics, with a version later released for home computers in 1983.